The City of Corner Brook

 Take a walk around the Three Bear Mountain Trail for a spectacular view of the city, the Bay and the Blomidon Mountains.
 Along with its spectacular views, this section of trail features historical panels along the way describing Corner Brook is its earlier years.

-For nearly 50 years, salmon were unable to return to their original spawning grounds due to the construction of the damn at the Glynmill Inn Pond.
+For nearly 50 years, salmon were unable to return to their original spawning grounds due to the construction of the dam at the Glynmill Inn Pond.
 In 2002, a fish ladder was constructed and several organizations assisted with the release of fry into the stream, salmon are now returning to the Corner Brook Stream trail to spawn.
+Enjoy them.